whatsahoy/stripe-ios/source_docs.md

 * `STPSourceFlowVerification`
   * Your customer must verify ownership of their account by providing a code that you post to the Stripe API for authentication.
 See the documentation for the specific payment method you are using for more information.

-If the source requires further action from your customer, your iOS app should _NOT_ tell your backend to create a charge request.
+If the source requires further action from your customer, your iOS app should _not_ tell your backend to create a charge request.
 Instead, your backend should listen for the `source.chargeable` webhook event to charge the source.
 This ensures that the source will be charged even if the user never returns to your app after taking the required action.
-You can refer to our [best practices][https://stripe.com/docs/sources#best-practices] for more information on supporting different payment methods using webhooks.
+You can refer to our [best practices](https://stripe.com/docs/sources#best-practices) for more information on supporting different payment methods using webhooks.

 ## Redirecting your customer to authorize a source